Facebook Cover Photo Dimensions

 Here are some screenshots to help walk you through the whole process.
 You can choose the Facebook cover photo pre-set for an automatic perfect cover photo size.

-Once you’ve selected this option, you can choose a premade template (which is fully customizable) or create a cover photo from scratch.
+Once you’ve selected this option, you can choose from one of our pre-made Facebook Cover templates (which is fully customizable) or create a cover photo from scratch.

 Even if you use a template, you can upload your own image or choose from our library of images.
 Add text, graphics, shapes, and effects to any part of the image.
 All of these add-ons can be dragged and dropped easily; you can define the opacity of each, and choose what layer you what them to show up in.